Are We a Good Fit? (FAQ)

 Everything — including rights and splits — is spelled out in the contract upfront, so there’s no ambiguity and no surprises.

-Still have deeper questions about legalities, payments, or final deliverables?
+Still have more questions about legalities, payments, packages, etc.?